Charge of Your Health

 Adult Health Initiative: Working to Improve the Health and Well-being of Adults

 with Osteogenesis Imperfecta.

-Health Project is a multi-year effort
+Health Initiative is a multi-year effort

-Increase knowledge about the health status, needs
+- Increase knowledge about the health status, needs

 and health priorities of adults with OI